 There is no better feeling than the profound pride that comes with owning your first home.
 And just imagine if your new home is brand new.
 So avoiding these five common mistakes first-time homeowners make with new construction can lead to making the right home buying decision for you and your family.

 McKee Homes has highly skilled team members dedicated to creating the best home building and buying experience possible in Eastern North Carolina.
-Areas we are building in include: Fayetteville, Pinehurst, Raleigh and Wilmington NC.
+Areas we are building in include: Fayetteville, Pinehurst, Southern Pines and Aberdeen, Raleigh and Wilmington NC.
 Some of our new home resources we can provide you include: New Home Financing, Specially Adapted Housing, Buyer Incentives and more.